Dec 4, 2012

 Massachusetts Institute of Technology

 Arrive date: Apr.
 15th – 18th, 2013

 Arrive date: March 11th – 15th, 2013

 Sep 12, 2012

 Lineup of Speakers set for first IZA-GCER Young Scholar Conference, October 22-26, 2012.

-During the one week program, each of five preeminent scholars will present his/her research, and speak to the Y-S participants about academic work in the field of labor economics.
+During the one-week program, each of the five preeminent scholars will present his/her research, and speak to the Y-S participants about academic work in the field of labor economics.
 The list of speakers includes Josh Angrist (MIT), Raquel Fernandez (NYU), John Ham (University of Maryland), Jean Marc Robin (UCL, Paris), and Petra Todd (U Penn).

 The morning talks will take place in the Edward B. Bunn, S.J.
 Intercultural Center (ICC), 37th and O St., N.W., Room ICC550.
 Afternoon seminars will take place in various locations around campus – please check the Conference Program schedule below.

 Jun 3, 2012

 “What a piece of work is a man!
 How noble in Reason!
 How infinite in faculties!” † … But how much is he worth?
 Huggett and Kaplan provide an answer.